Blazemeter/taurus/site/dat/docs/Apiritif.md

         not: false  # inverse assertion condition
 ```
 All action names are case insensitive.
 Despite it misprint in action names or usage of unsupported actions break your scenario execution.
-To avoid it you can use `ignore-unknown-actions` Nose flag and taurus will show warning when unknown action occurs.
+To avoid it you can use `ignore-unknown-actions` Apiritif flag and taurus will show warning when unknown action occurs.
 ```yaml
 scenarios:
   sample: